Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 3. Select the Best Bookbinding Service

 An ideal bookbinding service should offer a variety of binding techniques, as well as a range of paper stocks and binding materials.
-They should also possess the skills and expertise required to determine the most appropriate binding method for your needs.
+It should also possess the skills and expertise required to determine the most appropriate binding method for your needs.
 A well-established bookbinding service is likely to have top-of-the-line tools and equipment to cater to orders of all sizes and should be able to accommodate custom orders and specific requirements.

 At Print Bind Ship, we take the integrity of our equipment seriously.
 We only source the highest quality binding tools to get your order right every time.